eyulf/terraform-module-website-aws-s3-cloudfront/README.md

 ## Introduction

 This module will configure multiple S3 buckets with website hosting enabled.
 Cloudflare is used for DNS hosting.
-By default, an IAM user is also created and configured with an intial access key to provide an easy way to upload website files to the S3 buckets.
+By default, an IAM user is also created and optionally configured with an intial access key to provide an easy way to upload website files to the S3 buckets.

 A S3 bucket and Cloudfront distribution is created for the provided domain and by default a S3 bucket and Cloudfront distribution is also created to redirects to this.